PL-15: Pakistan

 Photos of several PL-15E missile debris found inside Indian territory surfaced.
 A relatively intact rear section was found in Hoshiarpur, Punjab, India.
 On 13 May 2025, the Indian authorities also confirmed the usage of PL-15/15E by Pakistan.

 Many circumstances could lead to the loss of missiles in relatively intact states.
 The usage of PL-15E in the conflict offered military analysts opportunities to assess the combat effectiveness of the newest Chinese weaponry and its strategic implications.
-The recovery of the debris could offer technical insights into PL-15E's capabilities and limitations.
+Analysis of the debris could offer technical insights into PL-15E's capabilities and limitations.

 A reconstruction published by The Diplomat described that Pakistani J-10Cs armed with PL-15E missiles executed an "air ambush" from within their airspace, with missiles guided by airborne early warning and control (AEW&C) aircraft via XS-3 tactical data links, instead of J-10C's onboard radar.
+Other accounts, including a Reuters investigation citing Pakistani and Indian officials, instead attributed the network to Pakistan's indigenous Link-17 data link system, reporting that it connected the J-10C and its PL-15 with the Erieye AEW&C aircraft to enable radar-silent launches.
 This allowed radar-silent launches from a stand-off distance, reducing detection risk and exploiting limitations in the Indian Air Force's detection capabilities.
 The IAF's review of Operation Sindoor concluded that superior tactical data links and integration of advanced Chinese systems gave Pakistan a key advantage in the early stages of the conflict.

 An investigation conducted by Reuters found that the Indian intelligence underestimated the range of PL-15E.
 Pakistani officials claimed the PL-15 that shot down Indian Dassault Rafale aircraft was launched from about 200 km away, with Indian officials claiming even farther distance—making it one of the longest-range air-to-air kills on record.

-The Indian Armed Forces recovered debris from multiple PL-15E's and plan to use them as benchmarks for developing future upgrades for the Astra AAM used by the IAF.
+The Indian Armed Forces claims to have recovered multiple PL-15e that had landed "intact", and plan to use their advanced technology as benchmarks for future upgrades to the Astra AAM used by the IAF.